Outdoor Research Ferrosi Pant - Women's Review

 Comfort and Mobility

 These pants stretch and move with you enough to keep up with nearly any activity you have in mind.
-The thigh to waist ratio wasn't perfect for our testers, leaving a gap at the waist, but the integrated drawstring belt helped make it work.
+The thigh-to-waist ratio wasn't perfect for all of our testers, leaving a gap at the waist of some, but the integrated drawstring belt helped make it work.
 The waist cinch works better than most options we tried, holding your pants up when required without getting in the way when you don't need it.
 There are also belt loops if you prefer.

-A microfleece material lining the waistband helps keep it comfortable even when you're hauling your world around in a backpack or pulling on a climbing harness.
-The pant's mid-rise also works very well to hold the pants comfortably in place and works well with backpack waist straps.
+Microfleece lines the waistband, keeping it comfortable even when you're hauling your world around in a backpack or pulling on a climbing harness.
+The pant's mid-rise works very well to hold the pants comfortably in place and works well with backpack waist straps.

-The 30-inch inseam is perfect for most of our testers, and it's easy to cinch or roll the hems if they are long on you.
+The 31-inch regular inseam is perfect for most of our testers, and it's easy to cinch or roll the hems if they are long on you.
 Extra fabric around your ankles isn't always your friend on a hike or a climb, so we appreciate the straight cut of these pants.
+OR also offers these pants in a 29" and 34" inseam.

 Venting and Breathability

-The thin fabric is easy to roll up all the way to your knees.
+The thin fabric is easy to roll up to your knees.
 There is also an elastic cord in the hems with a lightweight cinch so you can snug them around your ankles.
-This can do wonders to help keep you cool.
+This can do wonders for keeping you cool.

-When it comes to breathability, the previous Ferrosi pants were on another level.
-This new version feels more average.
-They are very lightweight but hold in more sweat on hot and muggy days.
-When you roll them up though, we stay cool enough.
+The Ferrosi pants are very lightweight and breathable but hold in some sweat on hot and muggy days.
+When we rolled them up, though, we stayed cool enough.
 There's a convertible version if you get warm easily and want more ventilation.

 Weather Resistance